1. Events

 PhD Lab Coat Ceremony

-On Monday, September 16, 2024, first year PhD and third year MD-PhD students from the Graduate School of Biomedical Sciences at the Icahn School of Medicine at Mount Sinai were celebrated at our 7th annual Lab Coat Ceremony.
+On Thursday, September 4, 2025, first year PhD and third year MD-PhD students from the Graduate School of Biomedical Sciences at the Icahn School of Medicine at Mount Sinai were celebrated at our 8th annual Lab Coat Ceremony.
 The students, faculty, family, and friends arrived at Goldwurm Auditorium for the presentation of lab coats.
-Mount Sinai offers PhD degrees in biomedical sciences, neuroscience, and clinical research, and a dual MD/PhD medical scientist training program degree.
+Mount Sinai offers PhD degrees in biomedical sciences, neuroscience, and clinical research, and a dual MD-PhD medical scientist training program degree.

 Marta Filizola, PhD, the Dean of the Graduate School of Biomedical Sciences and the Sharon & Frederick A. Klingenstein-Nathan G. Kase, MD Professor, started the ceremony by highlighting the significance of providing the lab coats to students.
-“This ceremony holds profound significance because it represents the beginning of our students’ journey in academic research and training.
-The lab coats we present to them are a symbol of the professionalism and authority that trainees will cultivate and foster during their time in our programs.”
+“This ceremony holds great significance as it marks the formal beginning of our students’ academic research and training.
+The lab coats they receive today symbolize professionalism, responsibility, and authority they will cultivate and carry with them throughout their scholarly journeys.”
 Dr. Filizola spoke about how our institution is moving into new research frontiers, such as artificial intelligence and other technologies in medicine, that can help improve patient health and quality of life.
 She mentioned that our students are integral in this process by adding diverse perspectives and experiences that drive changes in how we conduct research.

 Denise Dilley, Director of Alumni Relations, spoke briefly on behalf of Alexis Colvin, MD, Dean for Alumni Relations.
 She encouraged students to take advantage of having access to Mount Sinai alumni and to utilize their mentorship program.

 Each student received a lab coat with their name embroidered on the front left.
-Matthew O’Connell, PhD, Senior Associate Dean for PhD Programs, Talia Swartz, MD, PhD, Senior Associate Dean for MD-PhD Education, and Emilia Bagiella, PhD, Associate Director, Clinical Research Education Program read the names of students to come up and be coated by our Multidisciplinary Training Directors.
+They were coated by our PhD Multidisciplinary Training Area Directors.
+Matthew O’Connell, PhD, Senior Associate Dean for PhD Programs, Talia Swartz, MD, PhD, Senior Associate Dean for MD-PhD Education, and Janice Gabrilove, MD, Co-Director, Clinical Research Education Program read the names of students to come up and be coated by our Multidisciplinary Training Directors.
 Dr. O’Connell then led the students in reciting the Oath for Doctoral Students to “to uphold the highest levels of integrity, professionalism, scholarship, and honor.”
 The ceremony concluded with all the coated PhD students turning to face the audience and showing their appreciation of the support they receive with a round of applause.

 The ceremony was followed by a reception, which was filled with newly coated PhD students taking selfies, enjoying food, and being celebrated by family and friends.
 Congratulations to our participating students!